Skip to main content

 Get your free template

-Enter your email to download the HVAC maintenance checklist (PDF-ready).
+Enter your email to download the hvac maintenance checklist (PDF-ready).
 No sign-up required to use the template.

 By downloading you agree to receive occasional updates from MapTrack.
 Unsubscribe anytime.
 See our Privacy policy.

-Trusted by Australian facilities teams and HVAC contractors
+Trusted by teams across Australia and New Zealand

 Preview the template

-What is an HVAC maintenance checklist?
+What is a hvac maintenance checklist?

 An HVAC maintenance checklist is a standardised form used by HVAC technicians, facilities managers and building services teams to carry out and document a complete service inspection of a heating, ventilation and air conditioning unit.
 It guides the technician through every component, from air filters and coils to refrigerant pressures and electrical connections, and provides a signed record that the service was completed correctly.